 How will Xnor.ai's knowledge integrate into Apple's work?

-Apple usually never gives the media why it acquires certain companies, nor does it reveal how it intends to its future roadmap.
-However, we can speculate on how Xnor.ai's work will fit into the overall plan.
+Usually Apple never gives the media the reasons why it acquires certain companies, nor does it disclose how it intends to its future roadmap.
+But we can speculate on how Xnor.ai's work will fit into the overall plan.

 The performance improvements resulting from handling tasks such as natural language processing (Siri) or facial recognition are interesting.
 Accelerating (even by a few milliseconds) the decisions made by a driver, for example, has obvious benefits.

 What looks really promising in the "Super Siri" that will inhabit the next Apple devices are the implications of AI on privacy.